EdwardGarciaGD/CMPM_121_F25_World_of_Bits/PLAN.md

 - [x] Apply the Flyweight pattern or similarly-effective memory-saving strategy
 - [x] Have memento pattern or similarly-effective serialization strategy to preserve cell state
 - [x] Refactor between each step if needed

+## D3.d: Real-World Space and Time Gameplay

+​Key technical challenges: Can your software remember game state even when the page is closed?
+Is the player character’s in-game movement controlled by the real-world geolocation of their device?
+​Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+### D3.d Steps

+- [ ] Put Browser geolocation API option for player movement
+- [ ] Implement new movement system with Facade design pattern
+- [ ] Have game saving state
+- [ ] Add new game button
+- [ ] Add local or geolocation movement button option for user
+- [ ] Refactor along the way
+- [ ] Have popup for player hand